Steve Dalachinsky: Readings, collaborations and writings

 In 2015, he released a heavy metal album, Leave The Door Open.
 Culture Catch stated "Dalachinsky's self-deprecating Brooklyn humor and existentialist beat musings, more usually accompanied by free jazz, prove highly compatible with this doomier sound keyed on Lozupone's electronically combined bass and guitar.
 Really, what better to accompany a 9/11 poem that starts, 'I thought it was the end of the world/And then the end of the world happened again'?"

 In 2019, Steve Dalachinsky released his third and last collaboration with The Snobs, Pretty in the Morning, on french label Bisou Records.
 The album was recorded live at Espace En Cours in Paris in october 2017 with an extended line-up of the band to accompany his voice: Duck Feeling (guitar, Mellotron, synthesizer, drum machine), Mad Rabbit (bass, sampler), Devil Sister (theremin, trumpet, xaphoon), Fuzzy Weasel (guitar, effects).

 Anthologies

 His poems are included in the anthologies:

 Journals

 His works have appeared in the journals:

-Death
+Personal life and death

-Dalachinsky died of a stroke on September 16, 2019 at a hospital in Long Island, New York at the age of 72, thirteen days before his 73rd birthday.
+Dalachinsky lived in Manhattan with his wife, painter and poet Yuko Otomo.
+He died of a stroke on September 16, 2019, at a hospital in Long Island, New York, at the age of 72, thirteen days before his 73rd birthday.